dwright213/ft-deploy/README.md

 #### Requirements:
 Probably works with any Pi that Flaschen Taschen will run on, but here is what I'm using in my setup:

 Two Raspberry Pi 3 B+ boards, connected through a gigabit switch to my router, one named "client", one named "server".
-Client exists to handle heavier graphic/video processing and leave server doing it's thing if it dies.
+Client exists to handle heavier graphic/video processing and if it dies, leave server doing it's thing.
+Server runs Raspbian Lite, Client runs Desktop Raspbian.